Paul Goldschmidt Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Cubs have a 4.14 team ERA that ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (104 total, 1.1 per game).
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (104 total, 1.1 per game).

-- Steele will look to earn his 10th win when he makes the start for the Cubs, his 18th of the season.
-He is 9-3 with a 2.96 ERA and 87 strikeouts through 97 1/3 innings pitched.
+- Fulmer gets the call to start for the Cubs, his first this season.

-- The left-hander's most recent appearance was on Sunday against the Boston Red Sox, when he went six innings, surrendering six earned runs while allowing 10 hits.
+- The 30-year-old righty has pitched in relief 43 times this season.

 © 2023 Data Skrive.
 All rights reserved.